valenwave/Notebook/Career/Software/Desktop Applications.md

 # OneNote Notebook
 Used to thought having the strict organization of Notebooks and Sections made things more organized.
 I now choose the freedom of several nested folders.

+# GitKraken
+Clone with URL works well.
+Looks like I can use it as a general option.
+Linking a system adds a minor convenience of being able to select from repositories on your account.

 ---

 # Razer Synapse